 Though there is no formal data set on substance use among Koreatown residents, according to KYCC staff, alcohol and marijuana are the top two substances misused, and the prescription drugs Xanax and Adderall are increasingly popular among youth.

-“Methamphetamines and opioids are also on the rise,” says Hiroko Makiyama, LCSW, Director of the KYCC Clinic.
+“Methamphetamines and opioids are also on the rise,” says Hiroko Makiyama, LCSW, Director of the KYCC Recovery Services.
 “But the experimenting often starts young, during elementary and middle school, with alcohol, over-the-counter cold medicine and other easily accessed substances.”

 Koreatown and its neighboring communities of Westlake, Pico Union and Macarthur Park are densely populated with alcohol outlets.
 With the legalization of marijuana sales and use, there is also now much easier access to cannabis products of all kinds.